Maitreyeej/Food_Sales_Prediction/README.md

 Step 8: Deal with the categorical data as ML models require numerical data as input and get rid of the features which are not relevant.\
 Step 9: Create the feature set and target column spit.
 And make the test train split of the data.\
 Step 10: Build and fit various regression models to get the best fitting model.\
-Step 11: Verify the models with the test data and evaluate the model based on the factors like R2 score, RSME etc.\
+Step 11: Verify the models with the test data and evaluate the model based on the factors like R2 score, RMSE etc.\
 Step 12: Make the recommendations based on the findings.

 ***These visualisations give the idea of total sales as pet the fat content, type of outlets and outlet size.It will help us in giving the suggestions based on the analysis.***